bluppco/.github/profile/README.md

 Don't ask us to prove anything.
 Throw a problem at us and surprise yourself with our approach.
 We might ask for an upfront charge, if you plan to test us.
 If we go ahead, the upfront gets settled.

 ## Hustle
-We plan to build 5 websites per week.
+We plan to build 1 website per week.

 ## Intent
 The intent to create this to show competency and not to copy anybodys work or code.